Ontica/Empiria.Steps/README.md

 ﻿# About Empiria Steps

-[Empiria Steps](http://www.ontica.org/) is our project and workflow management integrated suite for governments and enterprises.
+[Empiria Steps](http://www.ontica.org/) is our project and process management integrated suite for governments and other sectors and industries.

 This repository corresponds to the system's backend.